OSS4BetterWorld/flutter_animation_playground/README.md

-# flutter_animation_playground
+# Flutter UI Playground

-A simple Flutter app playground focused on Animation to:
+A simple Flutter app playground focused on UI design, animation to:
-- share awesome animations
+- share awesome animations, UI Design
 - ask for help from community
-- solve animation problem together
+- solve animation, UI design problem together

 # Notes:
 - Using latest Flutter SDK
+- State management:
+  - App only use build in State management Provider
+  - You can use any state management on your demo

 # Project Structures:

 ## A. showcases:
-  - Listing all top favorite animations
+  - Share your awesome UI, animation demo here

 ## B. issues playground:
   - Create an example of your issue here and get help from community